The more freedom, the more anxiety?

 anxious that you may find interesting, as well as this interview

 with Dr. Frank Snoek if you are finding life under lockdown is

 affecting your mental wellbeing.

-If you are having difficulties in controlling your blood sugar levels, it’s important to speak to your doctor or nurse.
+If you are having difficulties in controlling your blood glucose levels, it’s important to speak to your diabetes team.
 They can offer tips and advice, or they may need to adjust your medication(s).

 This is general disease awareness and should not be understood as medical advice.
 If you experience symptoms of COVID-19 or have questions, doubts or concerns, you should contact your doctor.
 Always follow the advice of local authorities.